Thanksgiving, Christmas, and New Year’s Day – Among the Most Dangerous Times to Drive

 Designate a Driver – It’s Easier Than Ever

 As you head into the holiday party season, keep in mind there are many more options today than ever for a sober ride home.
-Uber, Lyft, a North Carolina Designated Driver service, a taxi – and of course, a sober companion.
+Uber, Lyft, a Designated Driver service, a taxi – and of course, a sober companion.
 Many of these services are as convenient as clicking on an app, and some are more affordable than a taxi.
 Some will even drive you and your car home.

 There are just no more excuses to get behind the wheel when you’ve been drinking.